spryker/spryker-docs/_includes/pbc/all/install-features/202212.0/install-the-spryker-core-back-office-feature.md

 {% info_block warningBox "Verification" %}

-Ensure that the command:
+Ensure that the command has done the following:
-*   Cleaned previous translation cache in the translation folder, which is `data/{YourStore}/cache/Zed/translation` by default.
+*   Cleaned the previous translation cache in the translation folder, which is `data/{YourStore}/cache/Zed/translation` by default.
 *   Generated translator cache files like `catalogue.{your_locale}.{randomString}.php` and `catalogue.{your_locale}.{randomString}.php.meta` in the translation folder, which is `data/{YourStore}/cache/Zed/translation` by default.

 {% endinfo_block %}